 Both Nest and Hive are extremely user-friendly devices that come with their unique pros and cons.

 Nest is more user-friendly when it comes to scheduling and actual usage, primarily because of features like Algorithmic Learning and Farsight.
-However, Hive is a lot more convenient when it comes to installation and portability.
+However, Hive is more convenient when it comes to installation and portability, at least when you first retrieve it from the box

 When it comes to delivering a final verdict, we usually say that you should select the device that’s most suitable for your specific needs.
 In most cases, both devices being compared offer their unique advantages and disadvantages, and the best choice is one that fulfills your specific needs.